VogtRyan/Pisces/README.txt

 In Pisces version 5,

 - E was 256-bit AES in CBC mode;
-- H was SHA3-512; and,
+- H was SHA3-512;
-- KDF was PBKDF2, using HMAC-SHA3-512 as the generator, with 16384 iterations;
+- KDF was PBKDF2, using HMAC-SHA3-512 as the generator, with 16384 iterations
+  and a 256-bit salt; and,
 - R was 512 bits in length; I and J were 128 bits in length; and, S was 256 bits in length.